 A simple process that is not in wide-spread use.
 A good compromise between Gas Atomised and Plasma Atomisation.
 Generates powder that is more spherical and has lower entrapped gas porosity than Gas Atomisation but not to the quality of Plasma Atomisation or PREP.
 However, is cheaper than both PREP and Plasma Atomisation.
 Best suited to larger batch sizes of less reactive low melting temperature alloys, but can also make Nickel superalloys.

-LPW Technology uses high energy plasma to produce highly spherical and dense metallic powders.
+LPW Technology uses high energy plasma to produce highly spherical and dense AM metal powders.
 LPW’s system uses plasma to transform agglomerated powders produced by spray drying or sintering techniques, or angular powders produced by conventional crushing methods, into spherical powder.
 Powder is gravity fed from the top and it is sprayed through the plasma by using various nozzle types depending on specific powder characteristics.
 Individual powder particles are completely melted and solidify in a spherical shape.
 Plasma treated powder is fully dense and highly spherical.
 Surface contamination is also significantly reduced through the vaporisation of impurities.

 At LPW we have a high level of expertise in Additive Manufacturing (AM) and a long experience of working with leading companies within the aerospace, biomedical, and automotive industries.
-We utilise this knowledge and the capabilities of plasma technology to produce highly spherical and low contamination powders:
+We utilise this knowledge and the capabilities of plasma technology to produce highly spherical and low contamination metal AM powders:

 - High melting temperature refractory metals such as Ta, W, Nb, and Mo